github-linguist/linguist/CONTRIBUTING.md

 ## Adding a language

 We try only to add languages once they have some usage on GitHub.
-In most cases we prefer that languages be in use in hundreds of repositories before supporting them in Linguist.
+In most cases we prefer that each new file extension be in use in hundreds of repositories before supporting them in Linguist.

 To add support for a new language: